soyart/fngobot/README.md

     /alert bitkub btc-usd bid < 30000

+## Other chat commands

+`/handlers` is used to get all running handlers in JSON format.

+    /handlers

-`/stop` is used to stop an unfinished `/alert` or `/track` handlers.
+`/stop` is used to stop a running handler.
 Let's say we have an alerting handler whose UUID is cfd337b7, to stop it, send:

     /stop cfd337b7